CSUDD/Super-Monke/README.md

 # Super-Monke
-A cheat for the amazing game Gorilla Tag, please only use in private lobbies
+A cheat/mod for the amazing game Gorilla Tag
+### Please note: trying to connect to a public server will make you join the server "SUPERMONKE"

 ## To install:
 0) Download by clicking "Code" and clicking "Download ZIP", once it is downloaded, right click on the file and click "Extract to Super-Monke-main\" and open the new folder